jgregorio0/inditext-test/README.md

 [insert_prices_data.sql](src%2Fmain%2Fresources%2Finsert_prices_data.sql)
 [prices_schema.sql](src%2Fmain%2Fresources%2Fprices_schema.sql)

+Price is defined as a DECIMAL to:
+- Provide fixed precision = 4 and scale = 2.
+Total digits are 4.
+Decimal places are 2.
+- The maximum allowable value is 99,99.
+This value is established based on the test requirements.
+However, this limitation may be subject to review for production purposes.

 ## Cache
 Caching endpoint /api/v1/prices to improve performance when request by the same parameters.

 ## Sorting and limiting
+Sorting is utilized when querying prices from the database:
-Sorting by priority descending is implemented when searching for prices to database.
+- Sorting by priority descending is implemented when searching for prices to database.
-Result set is limited to 1 result.
+- Result set is limited to 1 result.
-So the first result sorted by priority descending is return.
+- As a result of sorting, it returns the highest priority price that aligns with the specified filters.

 # Patterns
 - Builder Pattern: Used for the creation of DTO objects during testing stage.